-Intermediate- ages 9-14, for dedicated young students, those that may wish to continue to pointe work, or high school students that wish to remain recreational, and study ballet once per week.
+Intermediate- ages 9-14, for dedicated young students that may wish to continue to pointe work, or high school students that may dance once per week.

-Intermediate/Advanced- ages 11+, for dancers that have multiple years of ballet training, take class at least twice per week, and for most, are proficient in pointe work.
+Intermediate/Advanced- ages 11+, for dancers with more experience, take class at least twice per week, and may be proficient in pointe work.

-Intensive - Ages 11+, 1 year of Ballet with DDW required, invitation only.
-See below for details.
+Intensive - Ages 11+, company-like, competitive setting, 2 levels are offered.
+1 year of Ballet at our studio is required, invitation only.

-Ballet Intensive is a more involved, competitive program offered, made up of multiple weekly classes in Ballet and Pointe.
-Students must be enrolled in Intermediate or Advanced ballet, Pointe, and the Ballet Intensive classes listed on the schedule.
-This program is offered in two levels for the school year.
-Additionally, students may wish to take more classes in other levels, and/or have regularly scheduled private lessons to make their experience truly their own.
 This program is intended for students who want to take their ballet studies to the next level, and see what a pre-professional commitment is like.
 Intensive students will study multiple facets of Ballet; repertoire, variation, and exposure to partnering with more performance opportunities including our annual Nutcracker and competition.
-Future plans for the program include- community outreach, world class company summer intensive participation, and the formation of a student-based company within the school.

 Pointe work is an extension of classical ballet.
 An average of at least two years of continuous classical training is needed to reach the required level.
 A willingness to be patient with the process are extremely important, as placement in pointe class is on an individual basis.